Carlos Vega (footballer): Coaching career

 In 2003, he attended INAF (National Football Institute) in his homeland and graduated as a football manager, starting to coach in 2004 when he came to Australia.

 Coaching both male and female Juniors and Seniors, he has worked for Sorrento FC, Chile Nuevo, Ellenbrook United and Perth Saints before coaching Northern Redbacks at both youth and senior level from 2019 to 2021.

 In 2021, he joined Perth RedStar.

 Personal life

-In Australia, he also worked as a individual trader until 2019.
+In Australia, he also worked as an individual trader until 2019.

 His daughter, Natalia, has played football for both Perth Saints Boys U13 and Northern Redbacks U16.